 4. AM I ELIGIBLE?

-Who is eligible to apply?
-Writers of Asian American descent.
+Asian American and Asian diasporic writers who reside in New York City.
 "Asian American" is defined broadly to include not just, say, Chinese and Indian Americans, but also Asian American adoptee and multiracial writers, Indo-Caribbean writers, and West Asians, such as Iranians and Arab Americans.
 Former or current employees, board members, or current/past AAWW fellows are ineligible.
 All applicants must reside in New York City at the time of the fellowship.
 Margins Fellowship applicants must be 30 years or younger at the beginning of 2020, and should not be enrolled in any academic, conservatory, college, or degree granting training program during the fellowship term.

 5. WHAT IS AN EMERGING WRITER?